Lapping and Sharpening Jig

 The position for the fly cutting bit was drilled through 4.9mm (something slightly smaller would be better) and reamed 5mm.
 The work was rotated 90 degrees by eye with a length of 5mm drill rod in the reamed hole to help.
 The position for a set screw was drilled 4.2mm and then tapped M5x0.8.

 The fly cutter was smoothed and flats polished with an India and Arkansas stone slips.
+This was done by hand, of course, and this is the sort of task that will be suited for the finished tool.
 The cutter was hardened by raising to red color with a torch and holding it in a stainless steel small wire basket.
 The cutting face was repolished, but otherwise used as is and in the fully hard condition.
 It was mounted in the arbor and the tip extended 1/16" from the surface of the arbor and locked in place with the set screw.

 The bracket was mounted in the machine vise and on the vertical slide.
 The tip of the fly cutter was positioned 6mm from the surface, and fed into the work with 0.25mm deep passes milling each arm with each pass.
 The fly cutter leaves a 5/16" radius that will mate with the 5/8" diameter tube below.